arthurprevot/yaetos/README.md

     # or
     python jobs/examples/ex1_frameworked_job.py

-And add the `-d` to deploy and run on AWS cluster.
+And add the `-d` to deploy and run on an AWS cluster.

 You can specify dependencies in the job registry, for local jobs or on AWS cluster.

+Jobs can be unit-tested using `py.test`.
+For a given job, create a corresponding job in `tests/jobs/` folder and add tests that relate to the specific business logic in this job.
+See [tests/jobs/ex1_frameworked_job_test.py](tests/jobs/ex1_frameworked_job_test.py)for an example.

+## Unit-testing
+... is done using py.test.
+Run them using:

+    py.test tests/*  # for all tests
+    py.test tests/jobs/examples/ex1_frameworked_job.py  # for tests for a specific file

 ## Installation instructions